Best Monolights for Photography 2026: 7 Product Comparison

 Best overall for location portraits?
 The Godox AD200 Pro II (100/100) packs 200Ws with TTL and 1/8000s HSS, recycles in 0.01 to 1.8 s, swaps Fresnel and round heads, integrates with Godox X triggers, and accepts Bowens modifiers via the S2 bracket—200Ws limits large softboxes at noon but two units stack beautifully.

 Premium power without the premium bill?
-The Godox AD600BM (99/100) delivers 600Ws with HSS, Bowens mount, a sturdy battery rated for 400 to 500 full power pops, 0.01 to 2.5 s recycles, and optional AC operation in studio—manual only and color consistency trails Pro and premium systems.
+The Godox AD600BM II (99/100) delivers 600Ws with HSS, Bowens mount, an upgraded 8940mAh battery rated for 500 full power pops, 0.01 to 1.9 s recycles, a 40W bi-color modeling LED, and one-tap X3 sync—manual only and color consistency trails Pro and premium systems.

 Top pick for multi light kits?
 The Godox AD200Pro (94/100) brings 200Ws with TTL and HSS, 0.01 to 1.8 s recycles, about 500 pops per charge, and full X system control with deep accessory support—older interface and slightly less refined thermal management than the Pro II.